Tmitchy/Web-Application-Security-Assessment/README.md

 - IDOR<br>
 - Directory Traversal Attacks<br>

-The objective was to identify attack patterns, trace malicious activity, and implement mitigation strategies to improve overall application security.
+The objective was to identify attack patterns, trace malicious activities in access log files, and suggest implementations to mitigate risks and improve overall application security.

 ---